git-town/git-town/website/src/commands/install-completions.md

 ## Bash

-To install autocompletion for Bash, run this command:
+To load autocompletion for Bash, run this command:

 ```
-source <(git-town install completions bash)
+git-town install completions bash | source
 ```

+To load completions for each session, add the above line to your `.bashrc`.

 ## Zsh

-To install autocompletions for Zsh, run this command:
+To load autocompletions for Zsh, run this command:

 ```
-source <(git-town install completions zsh)
+git-town install completions zsh | source
 ```

+To load completions for each session, add the above line to your `.zshrc`.

 ## Fish

-To install autocompletions for Fish, run this command:
+To load autocompletions for Fish, run this command:

 ```
 git-town install completions fish | source